ropensci/fireexposuR/README.md

 ## Usage example

-This is a basic example which shows a workflow to assess wildfire exposure to a community.
+This is a basic example which shows a workflow to assess wildfire exposure on a landscape and within an area of interest.

 ### Data preperation

-First, some example data will be generated for a make-believe town:
+First, some example data will be generated:

 ``` r
 library(terra)